Small luxury firms make modest way to global market

 Corthay is a bespoke men's shoe shop in the 2nd arrondissement where Pierre Corthay works in the front room making crocodile and elephant skin shoes that take six months to complete and cost upwards of 3,000 euros.

-"The Chinese do not always understand our store," said Royere, who joined from Louis Vuitton.
+"The Chinese do not always understand our store," said Royer, who joined from Louis Vuitton.
 "Small is not good there.
 They want a big shop.
 Lots of options.
 Big prices.
 Big, big, big."

 In the United States, the brand is confining itself to department stores in New York, San Francisco and Beverly Hills for the moment.